MortaTalackaite/Kursinis-darbas/REPORT.md

 #### Game progress can be saved to/loaded from a text file.

-### Neccesssary OOP principles were implemented in the code.
+### Neccesssary OOP principles

-### Factory Method and Decorator design patterns that were used help to maintain a "clean" code.
+### Factory Method and Decorator design patterns

+Help to maintain a "clean" code.

 ## Summary